 - Canon 50mm 1.2 Lens* – I’ll occasionally pop on my 50mm lens for close up shots of baby!

-- Canon 580 EXII Flash – Mastering flash has been such a game changer in my business.
+- Canon 600 EX II-RT *- Mastering flash has been such a game changer in my business.
 I never go to a session without it since I don’t know what my lighting conditions will be like.
-The model I have is no longer manufactured, but here is the version it’s been replaced with.
+I use flash at about 70% of my newborn sessions.

 - Small Step Stool – This may or may not be necessary for you, but at just 5’2, I need a little boost sometimes to get beautiful overhead shots of little babes, and flattering angles of mama and daddy with their babe!

-- CowboyStudio Light Stand – this stand is small and portable, making it easy to transport from shoot to shoot.
+- Amazon Essentials Light Stand* – this stand is small and portable, making it easy to transport from shoot to shoot.